 The Migraine Aura

-Usually starting before the migraine headache, about 25-35% of people with migraines get an Aura.
+Usually starting before the migraine headache actually occurs, about 25-35% of people who get them feel an Aura, which is a sensory disturbance.

-Auras are sensory disturbances.
-Most migraine auras are visual, but patients with migraine also report changes to their sense of smell, hearing, and touch.
+Most migraine auras are visual.
+However, patients who suffer from migraines also report changes to their sense of smell, hearing, and touch.
 Speech and movement may also be affected.

 Common aura symptoms: